32-git/units_converter/README.md

 --> In the case of a unit suggestion, please provide the unit name, symbol and ***exact*** conversion formulas to each of the other units.

 --> In the case of a field suggestion, please state its name and some units to consider in that field.

-Plans for the project:
-  - [ ] feet and inches conversion